 One farmer in the valley, A. A. Shonbeck, has used commercial fer-Shonbeck, has used commercial fer-tilizer successfully.
-He is considered a large scale farmer, having some 120 acres under cultivation.
-One piece of his equipment, a hay drier made in Milwaukee, cost him 310,000 last year.
+He is consid-ered a large scale farmer, having some 120 acres under cultivation.
+One piece of his equipment, a hay drier made in Milwaukee, cost him \$10,000 last year.
 It is the only one in Alaska.
 Through oil heat it makes wet hay dry in 20 minutes.

-The ordinary colonist probably will dry his hay on racks or else cut it with a binder and shock it, as does it with a binder and snote it, as utoes

-M. D. Snodgrass, who directed the

-Matanuska agricultural experiment

-station until a few years ago when

-he took a farm near the Palmer
+The ordinary colonist probably will dry his hay on racks or else cut it with a binder and shock it, as does 11 with a binder and shock it, as uses M. D. Shodgrass, who directed the Matanuska agricultural experiment station until a few years ago when he took a farm near the Palmer railroad station.
+Shodgrass is extraordinarily keen a thorouthark production palen.

-railroad station.

-Snodgrass is extraordinarily keen

-Snodgrass is actraordinarily seen on the valley's production potentiality.
+Snodgrass is extraordinarily ween on the valley's production polen-tiality.
 He thinks no locality boasts more fertile soil.

-"All these colonists have to do to make good is work," he said.
+"All these colonists have to do make good is work," he said.
 "The soil is here, ready to produce.
-There were formers to the valley who and is nere, ready to produce.
-Interest are farmers in the valley who showed it would produce by hard work.
+There ani is here, ready to produce.
+Infor-are farmers in the valley who showed it would produce by hard work.
 I suppose some of these new men will fail up here.
 They'll be the ones who didn't work like the rest of us have done.
-The ones who really dig in will soon find themselves coming out on top.
+The ones who real-by dig in will soon find themselves coming out on top."